Hutchinson Institute for Cancer Outcomes Research

 The report identifies areas where we are performing well as a region.
 Nearly 86 percent of breast, colorectal and lung cancer patients in the population measured receive recommended treatments based on guidelines in a timely fashion.
 The report also identifies areas where there is room for improvement.
 Over half (52.0%) of cancer patients have an emergency department visit or require hospitalization during their first six months of chemotherapy treatment.
 At end of life, the use of hospice is variable and many patients spend time in the intensive care unit instead of at home or in lower-intensity settings.

 Mapping quality with cost data allows us to identify and learn from practices that deliver the highest quality and lowest cost care in the state.
 In some cases (for example, follow-up imaging after breast, lung and colorectal cancer treatment), quality is relatively uniform across cancer clinics but costs vary widely, suggesting that efficiencies can be gained without sacrificing quality.
 For other measures (for example, end of life care), there is a relatively strong relationship between higher quality and lower cost, suggesting that improvements in quality can also reduce expenditures.
-The table on the next page provides an overview of results.

 First step to improving cancer care